borkdude/blog/posts/oss-highlights-sep-oct-2021.md

 report on my activities or write a blog post and link to that.
 That's what I'm doing here.
 I'll be going over the releases of existing and new projects and will mention highlights in some of them.
-Often, the devil is in the details and there aren't new user-facing features, but still a lot of work as gone into refining existing features.
+Often, the devil is in the details and there aren't new user-facing features, but still a lot of work has gone into refining existing features.

 Donations from [Github Sponsors](https://github.com/sponsors/borkdude) and the